oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/02-mysql.md

 POD_NAME=$(kubectl get pod -l app=mysql -o jsonpath="{.items[0].metadata.name}")
 ```
 Create a new database and a new user.
-You will be prompted to fill in the MySQL root password for each command below.
+You will be prompted to fill in the mysql root password for each command below.
 ```
 kubectl exec -it $POD_NAME -- mysql -p -e "CREATE DATABASE domain1;" kubectl exec -it $POD_NAME -- mysql -p -e "CREATE USER 'wluser1' IDENTIFIED BY 'wlpwd123';"